gdsbook/book/notebooks/09_spatial_inequality.md

 with the first term being the component among neighbors and the second term being the component among non-neighbors.
 The "spatial Gini", then, is the first component that describes the differences between nearby observations.

-The spatial Gini allows for a consideration of the spatial dependence in inequality.
+The spatial Gini allows for a consideration of spatial dependence in inequality.
 If spatial depenedence is very strong and positive, incomes are very similar among nearby observations, so the inequality of "near" differences will be small.
 Most of the inequality in the society will be driven by disparities in income between distant places.
 In contrast, when dependence is very weak (or even negative), then the two components may equalize.
 Inference on the spatial Gini can be based on random spatial permutations of the income values, as we have seen elsewhere in this book.
 This tests whether the distribution of the compoents are different from that obtained when incomes are randomly distributed across the map.

 The spatial Gini also provides a useful complement to the regional decomposition used in the Theil statistic.
 The latter does not consider pairwise relationships between observations, while the spatial Gini does.
 By considering the pairwise relationships between observations, the Gini coefficient is more sensitive, and can also be more strongly affected by small groups of significanatly wealthy observations.